backups-obsidian/backup-obsidian/main/100 study-notes/101 AWS SAA/VPC Peering and Endpoints.md

 - It **only** supports **2** services **S3** and **DynamoDB**.
 	- You can use two types of VPC endpoints to access Amazon S3: gateway endpoints and interface endpoints
+	- You can have both the endpoints independently in a VPC.

 > [!important]+ **Endpoint policies** control the security in case of gateway endpoint.
 > - When you create a VPC endpoint, you can *attach an endpoint policy* that controls access to the service to which you are connecting.